Bamanhat: Location

 Bamanhat I and Bamanhat II are gram panchayats in Dinhata II CD block.

-Bamanhat is not identified as a separate inhabited place by 2011 census.
+Bamanhat is not identified as a separate inhabited settlement in the 2011 census record.
 As per map of Dinhata II map in the District Census Handbook 2011, Koch Bihar it appears to be a part of Kalamati village/ mouza.

 Area overview

 The map alongside shows the eastern part of the district.
 In Tufanganj subdivision 6.97% of the population lives in the urban areas and 93.02% lives in the rural areas.
 In Dinhata subdivision 5.98% of the population lives in the urban areas and 94.02% lives in the urban areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Education

 Bamanhat High School is a Bengali-medium coeducational institution established in 1970.